 Monitoring of pigs health and pigsty condition

-The Danish pig producer Goodvalley with a turnover of billions in Poland, Ukraine and Russia has embarked on a digital journey that targets to digitize the entire production chain from pig barn to the refrigerated counter.
+The Danish pig producer Goodvalley with a turnover of billions in Poland, Ukraine and Russia has embarked on a digital journey that targets to digitize the entire production chain from pig barn to the refrigerated counter in the super market.
 The goal is to fight disease and increase productivity.

-The company had a turnover of DKK 1.56 billion in 2019. and employs around 2,300 people in Poland, Russia and Ukraine.
-In Denmark, six employees sit in staff functions at the head office in Copenhagen and they need to have an easy and updated view of the entire operation as well as being able to deep dive into operation areas of interest.
+The company had a turnover of DKK 1.56 billion in 2019 and employs around 2.300 people in Poland, Russia and Ukraine.
+In Denmark, only six employees are in the staff functions at the head office in Copenhagen and they need to have an easy and updated view of the entire operation as well as being able to deep dive into operation areas of interest.

-Goodvalley is certified CO2-neutral by German TÜV, and it has been achieved i.a. through the production of electricity for own consumption via gasification of residual waste from pig production in nine biogas plants.
+Goodvalley is certified CO2-neutral by German TÜV, and it has been achieved e.g. through the production of electricity for their own consumption via gasification of residual waste from pig production in nine biogas plants.

-Goodvalley owns the entire value chain from feed production on 42,000 hectares of land in the three production countries to the slaughter of the pigs, which has a population of around 43,000 animals any day of the year.
+Goodvalley owns the entire value chain from feed production on 42,000 hectares of land in the three production countries to the slaughterhouses and around 43,000 animals any day of the year.

-Beacon Tower collects data locally in the pig stables, from e.g. water meters that are again collected on a local legacy server that then communicates with the Beacon Tower IoT Edge gateway and framework.
+Beacon Tower collects data locally in the pig stables, from e.g. water meters that are again collected on a local legacy server that then communicates with the Beacon Tower IoT Edge gateway.

 From Beacon Tower, new modules can be put into operation, existing modules updated, and the condition of the entire system monitored.
 Data from water meters and other sensors are sent via internet connection from the stables to Beacon Tower.

-The water meters were the first step, but there are far more options.
+Collecting data from diverse water meters was the first step, but there are plenty of other opportunities to explore.
 For example, Goodvalley will do anything to keep the disease African swine fever out of pig pens.
-That is why the trucks transporting the pigs are today driven into a ‘bakery’ and heated to 60 degrees to kill bacteria and viruses.
+That is why the trucks transporting the pigs are today driven through a ‘bakery’ and heated to 60 degrees Celsius to kill bacteria and viruses.
 Next step is expected to be installation of temperature sensors inside the truck.
 This allows Goodvalley to ensure that the correct temperature is reached and if this does not happen, the door will not be opened for the truck.
-And Beacon Tower will the place where data resides for users and other systems to utilise.
+And Beacon Tower will be the place where data resides for users and other systems to utilise.